 - Home Price: $505,822 median home price

-- Crime Rate: Safer than 47% of Washington cities
+- Crime Rate: Safer than 59% of Seattle neighborhoods

 - Perfect For: Singles, young professionals, families, retirees